matique/rows_controller/README.md

 ----------------------

 Providing e.g. an "#{Rails.root}/app/views/order/index.html.erb"
-overwrites the default view as Rails will first look into the directory "#{Rails.root}/app/views" before looking into the RowsController.
+overwrites the default Rows view as Rails will first look into the directory "#{Rails.root}/app/views" before looking into the RowsController.